andrasq/node-qfifo/README.md

 Close the file descriptor.
 The fifo will not be usable until it is reopened.
 Closing the fifo while still writing will produce a write error; sync first with `flush()`.

-### fifo.putline( line )

-Append a line of text to the file.
-All lines must be newline terminated; putline will supply the newline if it is missing.
-Putline is a non-blocking call that buffers the data and returns immediately.
-Writing is is done in batches asychronously in the background.
-The application must periodically yield the cpu for the writes to happen.
-Any write errors are saved in `fifo.error` and no further writes will be performed.

-### fifo.write( string )

-Internal fifo append method that does not mandate newlines.
-Use with caution.

-### fifo.flush( callback )

-Invoke callback() once the currently buffered writes have completed.
-New writes made after the flush call are not waited for (but may still have been included in the batch).

 ### line = fifo.getline( )